Successfully Entered

 Dashboard gives you a collection of stats and a rating for your child’s night from a sleep perspective.

 Settings.
-Within settings, you can add users (adding your partner, another caregiver, etc.), add additional cameras, etc., and do some configuration – for example showing the Nanit the area of its view that constitutes your child’s sleeping area.
+Within settings, you can add users (adding your partner, another caregiver, etc.), add additional cameras, etc., and do some configuration like showing the Nanit the area of its view that constitutes your child’s sleeping area.

 Nanit Insights is a software subscription service that takes all of the data collected by the Nanit camera and sensors and turns it into insights – stats, analysis, and personalized sleep recommendations for your child.

-Insights allows you to see time-lapse videos of your baby’s night, keep a video history of these time lapses, and get sleep tips from Nanit’s experts.
+But the Insights subscription does provide some cool extras and allows you to see time-lapse videos of your baby’s night, keep a video history of these time lapses, and get sleep tips from Nanit’s experts.
 I found the time-lapse videos fun and interesting, but there’s only one speed at which you could play back the timelapse and it’s a bit slow for my taste.

 What about Breathing Wear?

-Breathing Wear is a new addition to the Nanit family of products as of Summer 2019.
-Breathing Wear is a band (or a band incorporated into a sleep sack or pajamas) that allows Nanit Pro to monitor your chid’s breathing using the camera to “watch” the movement of a special pattern of shapes printed on the Breathing Wear band.
-This differs from some monitors (like Owlet) that monitor breathing by attaching actual tech to your child’s foot, and from monitors like Miku, which monitor breathing without the use of wearables.
-Breathing Wear includes no tech in the band that attaches to your child, just fabric, which is certainly a benefit.
+Nanit breathing wear involves a band (or a band incorporated into a sleep sack or pajamas) that allows Nanit Pro to monitor your chid’s breathing using the camera to “watch” the movement of a special pattern of shapes printed on the breathing wear band.
+This differs from some monitors (like Owlet) that monitor breathing by attaching actual tech to your child’s foot.
+Breathing wear includes no tech in the band that attaches to your child, just fabric, which is certainly a benefit.

-In our testing, we’ve found Breathing Wear to be a strong option for monitoring breathing, if a bit of a hassle in the sense that you need to manually lock on to the pattern each time you put your baby using the Nanit app.
-Breathing monitoring does require the additional purchase of something from the Breathing Wear line of products, but you’re going to want a sleep sack anyway, the Breathing Wear Swaddle is a good one.
+In our testing, we’ve found Nanit to be a strong option for monitoring breathing, if a bit of a hassle in the sense that you need to manually lock on to the pattern each time you put your baby using the Nanit app.
+Purchase of your Nanit Pro includes a breathing band for 0-3 months, but continued breathing monitoring does require the additional purchase of something from the breathing wear line of products.
+We were okay with this, because you’re going to want a sleep sack anyway, and the Breathing Wear Swaddle is a good one.
 When your baby is rolling over, you can transition to the Sleeping Bag or Nanit Pajamas.
+You will need to purchase an Insights plan for the full breathing ware experience.

 Manually connecting to the Nanit Breathing Band using the app.